pasiol/django-k8s-demo/README.md

 ### setting up app

 The easiest way to install the application is with the customize command.
-The required specifications are under the manifests folder.
+The required specifications are under the manifests' folder.

     kustomize build manifests/overlays/development/ | kubectl apply -f -
     firefox http://10.0.3.1 &